 Bolaji, 22

 The main challenge I faced while house hunting was money.
 Lagos is expensive.
 Don’t let anyone fool you.
-You can get a good and comfortable 2-bedroom apartment for 500k in Bayelsa(and I’m going far).
+You can get a good and comfortable 2-bedroom apartment for 500k in Bayelsa.
 You should see what 500k gets you here.
-At a point, you just start to look poor but really these things are just ridiculously overpriced.
+At a point, you just start to look poor, but really, these things are ridiculously overpriced.

 I found properties through agents and dealing with them has been an extreme sport.
 I have no memorable moments of my experience.
 I live in Nigeria.
 Everything is war.